-The fact that case III, as an unbiased estimator of the logarithm of return period, is distribution free is perhaps its most significant advantage.
-Usually, in practice we need to assign return periods to sample values prior to choosing a model and, in this respect, case III is an advantageous choice.
+The fact that cases IV and V, as an unbiased estimator of the logarithm of (excess) return period, are distribution free is perhaps its most significant advantage.
+Usually, in practice we need to assign return periods to sample values prior to choosing a model and, in this respect, these cases are advantageous choices.
 Once we choose a model, we may reconsider the assignment of return periods using more accurate methods and formulae, which are based on K-moments that are discussed in Chapter 6 and particularly section 6.14.
 The latter analyses also consider other effects, such as the possible existence of time dependence, which influences the estimation of return periods.